Joalor64GH/alura/grammar.md

 ## Suffixes
 * "-s" - Indicates more than one / plural
-* "-ivl" - The equivalent of "-iple" in English
+* "-ʃæ~ɛu" - Indicating desparation